Global Electricity Demand Expected to Surge in 2024 and 2025, IEA Reports

 The report also indicates that despite the increase in renewable energy capacity, global coal power generation is unlikely to decrease significantly this year due to high demand, particularly in China and .
 As a result, carbon dioxide emissions from the global power sector are expected to plateau, with a slight rise anticipated in 2024 followed by a potential decline in 2025.

 India's electricity demand is projected to surge by 8% in 2024, driven by strong economic activity and intense heatwaves.
 China is expected to see more than a 6% increase in demand, influenced by robust activity in the services and industrial sectors, including the manufacturing of clean energy technologies.
-In contrast, electricity demand in the is forecast to rebound by 3% after declining in 2023, while the is projected to experience modest growth of 1.7% following two years of contraction.
+In contrast, electricity demand in the United States is forecast to rebound by 3% after declining in 2023, while the is projected to experience modest growth of 1.7% following two years of contraction.

-The IEA report underscores the need for enhanced grid infrastructure and higher energy efficiency standards to accommodate the increased demand and mitigate the impacts of severe weather events.
+The IEA report underscores the need for enhanced grid and higher energy efficiency standards to accommodate the increased demand and mitigate the impacts of severe weather events.
 It also highlights the growing attention needed for the electricity demands of data centres, driven by the rise of artificial intelligence, emphasizing the importance of reliable data and effective monitoring.

 Add a comment